elusivecodes/FyrePeriod/README.md

 **Touches**

-Determine if this period touches another Period.
+Determine whether this period touches another Period.

 - `$other` is the *Period* to compare against.